 Who is Aysedasi?

 Before we go any further, it is pronounced Ay-Zee-Day-Zee....!
-I am a 64 year old Le Mans addict!
+I am a 66 year old Le Mans addict!
 I made my first visit to Le Mans in 1986 and until the interruption of Covid-19 in 2020, I had been back every year since.
 I could never have imagined when I made that first trip that Le Mans would become such a passion, but I know that there are plenty more like me out there who have real difficulty contemplating the idea of not going to Le Mans every year.
-Of course the pandemic has thrown a completely different light on things and I'm still coming to terms with missing Le Mans in both 2020 and 2021.
-But the good news is that I will be back in 2022 - less than 6 weeks away as I update this page.
+Of course the pandemic threw a completely different light on things and I'm still hugely annoyed at missing Le Mans in both 2020 and 2021.
+But the good news is that I was back in 2022 and again in 2023.

 I suppose I was what you would call a 'professional' work-wise and until October 2019 I worked in much the same place for what remained largely the same organisation for 44 years until I retired.
 I live on the south coast of England in the New Forest, a beautiful place to live, and I'm lucky enough to have a lovely wife who puts up with my Le Mans fixation with great patience and good cheer all year round.
-I also have two children, one who is a motorsport mechanic (who had his first Le Mans duty in 2020 and was there again in 2021) and another a sporty inline hockey and golf addict.
+I also have two children, one who has been motorsport mechanic (who had his first Le Mans duty in 2020 and was there again in 2021) and currently works for Aston Martin and another a sporty inline hockey, golf and airsoft addict.

-Don't forget to catch up with me and plenty of other hugely knowledgeable sportscar and Le Mans fans on the Ten Tenths forum - the link is on my home page.
+Don't forget to catch up with me and plenty of other hugely knowledgeable sportscar and Le Mans fans on the Ten Tenths forum.